|Elektromedizin - Zapper Wayne

 so, he says, would be to become a part of the system, which he believes is

 motivated by greed.

 "I'd rather people call me a witch doctor," he says, "than to think I'm part

 Wayne smokes cigarettes, and he suffers from diabetes and Parkinson's disease.

-He claims the Rife machine keeps him alive, but it hasn't been able
+He claims the Rife machine keeps him alive, but it hasn't been able to cure

 Wayne says he has survived three bouts with cancer.
 The first two were